thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What are answer level number ?** If you answer 1 it means you favor the entry on the left compared to the one on the right.
 5 means you favor the right one.
 3 is obviously the middle gounrd but is not the same as skipping the fight.
 Of course, all this is relative to the question that is being considered.

+**What are all these fields for?**
+* metadata is used to store information like how long is a webpage to read or how long is a movie to watch etc. It will usually be filled automatically for youtube, webpage etc
+* elo1 through elo5 handle elo score, all of them over time separated by a "_".
+* date_elo_n store the date at which an elo score has been modified *

+**How is data encoded in all those SQL fields?**
+* for the persistent settings :
+* for the entries :
+* for the metadata field :
+* elo's are containing the sequence of all elo's that this particular card has had over time with a "_" in between.
+For example : `0_1000_1300_1200_1275`

 ## How can I use this?